-There is a small village called Kile above the cliff (20 minute vertical hike from the climbs) where climbers can camp with a local family for 40 birr per tent.
+There is a small village called Kile above the cliff (20 minute vertical hike from the climbs) where climbers can camp with a local family for 40 birr per tent or if you carry your own water, you can camp below the cliff at the big fig tree for free.
 The village has access to clean water from a nearby well and pump.
 In Kile, climbers can also purchase local bread (injera), bottled beer, and other delights.

 Be aware that Ethiopia's rainy season usually extends from mid May to mid September.
 Climbing days are to be had if you wake up early, in June and in September.
 In July and August it rarely stops raining long enough for things to dry.

 Route creation began back in April 2013 and continues today.
 A PDF guidebook was created in 2016 and can been seen and downloaded here:

 For more info about this wall and other climbing spots around Ethiopia, contact me at email@example.com.

 Also read more about the history of this place here: https://nicoparco.com/rock-climbing-in-ethiopia-changed-village-forever/